 Missouri University of Science and Technology

-If you're planning to attend Missouri S&T in the fall, it's a good idea to submit your application before the December 1 Priority Application Deadline.
-Meeting that priority deadline will ensure that you're on the best track for all scholarship, housing and registration opportunities.
+Plan to submit your application before the December 1 Priority Application Deadline.
+This will ensure that you're on the best track for all scholarship, housing and registration opportunities.
 The final scholarship deadline is February 1.
 Scholarship awards are based on your highest composite score received on or before December testing dates.

 Missouri S&T seeks students who have a strong probability of succeeding at the university.
 Admission is selective, and is based on a combination of high school core curriculum (a set of required high school classes), ACT and/or SAT composite scores, class rank percentile, and grade point average (GPA).
 For non-ranking schools, GPA will be used to evaluate your application.

 The following minimum requirements are established for general admission of first-time college students to Missouri S&T. Meeting the minimum requirements, however, does not guarantee admission, nor does it guarantee admission to a particular program.
 Missouri S&T appreciates well-rounded students and evaluates each application individually.